FREQUENTLY ASKED QUESTIONS

 The Distance Learning Program is currently not available

 There are two program options: Onsite and Distance Learning.
 The Onsite Program runs from July to June of the next year, about 11 months total.
 The Distance Learning Option runs from July in Year 1 through June of Year 2.

-For candidates in the Onsite Program, coursework, fieldwork, and practica at the Clinic provide candidates with daily hands-on experiences with parents and young children from birth to three in the Demonstration Home Parent-Infant Program, and with parents and children from ages three to five years in the Preschool Program.
-Coursework and practica in auditory-verbal therapy for families and their children are provided at the Clinic as well.
+For candidates in the Onsite Program, coursework, fieldwork, and practica at the Center provide candidates with daily hands-on experiences with parents and young children from birth to three in the Demonstration Home Parent-Infant Program, and with parents and children from ages three to five years in the Preschool Program.
+Coursework and practica in auditory-verbal therapy for families and their children are provided at the Center as well.
 Elementary education fieldwork and practica are accomplished through our partnerships with schools in the Los Angeles and Orange County areas.

 For candidates in the Distance Learning Program, there are requirements that ensure training of highly-qualified teachers.
 These requirements include employment of candidate at a Center of Excellence as a full-time teacher of children with hearing loss, two summer residencies of 4-5 weeks each at John Tracy Clinic in Los Angeles, release time and flexibility in scheduling for completion of assignments, and supervision by qualified, auditory-verbal personnel who are provided by the Center of Excellence.